 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
-Further the accounting policies applied in the preparation of these consolidated financial statements are consistent with those applied in these consolidated financial statements for the year ended 31 December 2018, except for changes in accounting policies explained in note 3.1.
+Further the accounting policies applied in the preparation of these consolidated financial statements are consistent with those applied in the consolidated financial statements for the year ended 31 December 2019.